tobigun/EavesDrum/README.md

 <img src="doc/latency.svg" width="40%"/>

-1. The *hit detection* by the trigger module will take a fixed time - the scan time that you selected in the pad's settings and that is by default 3 ms. You can try to reduce this time but if you take a look at the screenshot of the Monitor below you might notice that the piezo signal for some pads reaches its peaks only after 1, 2 or even 3 ms. So if you set the scan time too low, you might get wrong results.
+1. The **hit detection** by the trigger module will take a fixed time - the scan time that you selected in the pad's settings and that is by default 3 ms. You can try to reduce this time but if you take a look at the screenshot of the Monitor below you might notice that the piezo signal for some pads reaches its peaks only after 1, 2 or even 3 ms. So if you set the scan time too low, you might get wrong results.
 The default of 3 ms was chosen so that it will work with most drum pads.
 <img alt="Basic circuit" src="doc/images/trigger2.png" width="40%"/>

-2. The time it takes the trigger module to generate the MIDI message and to transfer it to the computer via USB is negligible as it is only a small fraction of a ms.
+2. The time it takes the trigger module to **generate and transfer a MIDI message to the computer via USB** is negligible as it is only a small fraction of a ms.
-3. Although the sound processing might also take some time I did not notice a vast differences between the drum softwares.
+3. Although the **sound processing** might also take some time I did not notice a vast differences between the drum softwares.
-4. The audio latency from your drum software to the audio is the biggest contributor to latency.
+4. The audio latency from your drum software to the **audio interface** is the biggest contributor to latency.
-   - It depends on the number of buffers the software, drivers and audio interface uses and the buffer size.
+   - It depends on the **number of buffers** the software, drivers and audio interface uses and the **buffer size**.
-   - It is greatly dependent on the quality of your audio interface.
-Dedicated audio interfaces for musicians are optimized for low latency and offer better (ASIO) drivers.
+     - Dedicated audio interfaces for musicians are optimized for low latency and offer better (ASIO) drivers.
      - The bigger the buffer the less error-prone is the playback, even if the CPU is currently doing some other stuff.
 But every buffer and every byte in the buffer will increase the latency.
-   - So the best way to reduce latency is to reduce the buffer sizes.
-The goal is a latency of 5-6 ms for this part.
-On windows this is only possible without crackling and dropouts with ASIO drivers.
+   - The best way to reduce latency is to **reduce the buffer sizes**.
+The goal is a **latency of 5-6 ms** for this part of the signal chain.
+     - On **Windows** this is **only possible** without crackling and dropouts **with ASIO drivers**.
 So make sure your audio device has dedicated ASIO drivers.
-     - Do not waste your time with WASAPI or DirectSound drivers.
+     - Do not waste your time with **WASAPI** or **DirectSound** drivers.
 WASAPI (Low-Latency) resulted in 69ms, WASAPI (Exclusive Mode) in 34.9ms.
 DirectSound was even worse.
 Same device with ASIO was about 6ms.
-     - You can try [ASIO4All](https://asio4all.org/) if you want to start with an existing interface that does not come with ASIO drivers - but keep your expectations low.
+     - You can try **[ASIO4All](https://asio4all.org/)** if you want to start with an existing interface that does not come with ASIO drivers - but keep your expectations low.
 With the Realtek soundcard built into one of my notebooks I could not get the latency below 35 ms with ASIO4All which is unusable.
-   - Select ASIO as the output type in your drum software and start with the lowest audio buffer size.
+   - **Select ASIO as the output type** in your drum software and start with the lowest audio buffer size.
      - Trigger the pads really quick and try every pads if you hear some crackling or dropouts on any of them.
      - Also check if the audio quality is still ok or if it sounds muffled, ...
-     - If you notice audio problems (crackling, muffling, popping, dropouts)
+     - If you notice audio problems (**crackling, muffling, popping, dropouts**)
        - Make sure that no other CPU-intensive software is currently in use.
        - Also make sure that your CPU is suited for the task (i.e. you CPU load is not too high)
        - Although my old Intel Core i7-7500U (2.7 GHz) Ultrabook CPU from 2016 works fine as drum computer most of the time, it seems to stutter sometimes if I select the lowest buffer size.
 Something I have not noticed with my newer Intel Core i7-1260P (2.1 GHz, 12 Cores) from 2022.
        - If you have a modern i7 (and probably i5) CPU you should be fine.
 Same with an Apple M1 CPU.
-     - If you still notice audio problems increase the sample size step by step until you get a stable output.
+     - If you still notice audio problems **increase the sample size step by step** until you get a stable output.
-   - Note that the latencies that your ASIO driver displays for each buffer size (e.g. 64 samples -> 1.5 ms) is only the theoretical minimum with this setting.
+   - Note that the latencies that your ASIO driver displays for each buffer size (e.g. 64 samples -> 1.5 ms) is only the **theoretical minimum** with this setting.
 In reality the value is much higher (e.g. for my device 5 ms instead of the 1.5 ms).
 You can measure the system latency if you want to be sure (see below)
-   - Sometimes you can further reduce the latency by increasing the sample rate (so 192kHz, 96kHz or at least 48kHz instead of 44.1kHz), but this might not always give you the expected result.
+   - Sometimes you can further reduce the latency by **increasing the sample rate** (so 192kHz, 96kHz or at least 48kHz instead of 44.1kHz), but this might not always give you the expected result.
-   - Last but not least the OS might also be a factor.
+   - Last but not least the **OS** might also be a factor.
 If you have the choice try Mac OS X or iOS - it might perform better due to its superior audio architecture.

 **TL;DR**
 To reduce the latency, use a decent Audio interface, use dedicated ASIO drivers, reduce the sample size and try to increase the sample rate.
 You should get the output latency of the audio device to about 5-6 ms with ASIO on Windows.
 So with a scan time of 3 ms this will be 8-9 ms. If you are still not satisfied with this, try to reduce the scan time of the pads.